Black Cat Meaning: Myths and Facts Debunked

 Myth: Seeing a Black Cat Brings Bad Luck

-Why Its Busted
+Why It's Busted

-Myth: Black Cats are Witches
+Myth: Black Cats Are Witches

 Many early American settlers believed in witches who could take the form of black cats.
 This would allow them to sneak around unnoticed as they performed magic spells.
 It was also believed that a witch could shapeshift into a black cat up to nine times, which may have something to do with the belief that cats have nine lives.
 In today’s pop culture, black cats are often featured either as witches or alongside witches.

-Why Its Busted
+Why It's Busted

 If you’ve ever had a black cat purr up against you, you’d know he’s way too cuddly to be a witch.
 We’re going to go out on a limb and say the evilest thing yours has ever done is scratch up the sofa.